Distributed-Validators-Synctems/sputnik-school-testnet-4.1/testnet_planning.md

 ## **Disclaimer**

-Everything is subject to change and as close as possible to the realities of testnets that take place in various projects, so at this stage you will learn many useful things in practice**.** Pay attention to the discord validator announcement channel for announcements.
+Everything is subject to change and as close as possible to the realities of testnets that take place in various projects, so at this stage you will learn many useful things in practice.
+Pay attention to the discord validator announcement channel for announcements.
 We are testing open source beta software.
 Expect something to break.
 If the documentation is not enough or you find some kind of bug, make a PR.

 ## **Overview**